 T-Mobile is a great option for international travel because their plans make things real simple.

-The T-Mobile One plan for unlimited data lets you keep your unlimited data and texting when you travel to 210 locations.
+The T-Mobile One plan for unlimited data lets you keep your unlimited data and texting when you travel to 210 locations and countries.
 However, they cap your data at 128 kbps throttled down to 2G or 3G speeds.
 They also charge for international phone calls, usually at 20¢ or 25¢ per minute.
 Often you can use a VOIP app to make calls on the data service.

 T-Mobile also offers International Passes for faster data while you’re traveling abroad.
 Their 5 GB pass keeps you on a 4G network for 10 days also with unlimited calling at a cost of $35.
 They also have an option for 15 GB for 30 full days at $50.